Beautiful Boys

-Keyboardist George Small stated that he regarded "Beautiful Boys" as the most avant garde song on Double Fantasy because of Hugh McCracken's "flamenco, Spanish-flavored guitar solo," as well as some backwards guitar that reminded him of Beatles' songs such as "I'm Only Sleeping."
+Keyboardist George Small stated that he regarded "Beautiful Boys" as the most avant garde song on Double Fantasy because of Hugh McCracken's "flamenco, Spanish-flavored guitar solo", as well as some backwards guitar that reminded him of Beatles' songs such as "I'm Only Sleeping".
 Assistant engineer Jon Smith stated that they incorporated sound effects from Star Wars battles into the song.
 Originally they did so by playing the movie soundtrack through noise gates that were triggered to turn on when drummer Andy Newmark hit his tom-toms, thus timing the sound effects to the drums.
-Ono thought this ruined the mood of the song and so they simply left the sound effects low in the mix without timing the them to the drums.
+Ono thought this ruined the mood of the song and so they simply left the sound effects low in the mix without timing them to the drums.